-Is All the Bright Places Based on a Novel?
+All the Bright Places: Is the Movie Based on Real People or a Novel?

 Image Credit: Walter Thomson/Netflix

 No. ‘All the Bright Places’ is not based on a true story.
-It is actually adapted from the novel of the same name by Jennifer Niven.
-The book released in 2015 and is author’s first foray into the young adult genre.
-It, soon, became a bestseller and a fan favourite.
+It is actually adapted from the novel by Jennifer Niven.
+The book was released in 2015 and is the author’s first foray into the young adult genre.
+It soon became a bestseller and a fan favorite.
 The author was also brought on board to turn the book into the script.

 Even though the characters of Violet and Finch are unique personalities of their own, Niven found the inspiration for the story from her own personal experience.
 Having written a couple of novels before, one of which was a whole series, Niven wanted to break into another story.
 This overlapped with the sudden death of her literary agent of 15 years.
 Remembering her last conversation with him in an interview, she said, “I was nearing the end of a series of books I’d begun writing in 2008 and was feeling depleted and ready – creatively – for something new and different.
 He told me, ‘Kid, whatever you write next, write it with all your heart.
 Write it because you can’t imagine writing anything else’.”